 [Cie elah!] actually has no meaning.
 It's just an exclamation phrase to make what she says more dramatic.

-The sixth example is taken from a movie called Garis Waktu (2022).
+The fifth example is taken from a movie called Garis Waktu (2022).
 Let's watch the clip below.

 For the conversation with English translations from the scene above, you can read my article, Salah Tingkah Meaning In Bahasa, because I explained in that article, also with vocabulary explanation.

-The seventh example is from Hubungi Agen Gue, Season 1, Episode 1 (2023).
+The sixth example is from Hubungi Agen Gue, Season 1, Episode 1 (2023).
 Let's watch the clip below.

 Below is the conversation from the scene with English translations.